bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 /pipeline_tools/FastQC/fastqc mouse1.fastq
 ```

 The FastQC report is generated as an HTML file `mouse1_fastqc.html`.
-A zip file is also generated which includes data files used to generate the HTML report.
+A zip file is also generated which includes data files used to generate the report.

-Access your workspace in a web browser (http://[ insert your IPv4 ]) to view the FastQC report:
+Access your workspace in a web browser to view the FastQC report:

 ```
 http://[ insert your IPv4 ]